giantswarm/gitops-template/docs/add_cluster_app.md

 the [v0.6.0](../bases/clusters/capo/>=v0.6.0), are product of the major changes introduced to the `values.yaml` in the [cluster-openstack v0.6.0 release](https://github.com/giantswarm/cluster-openstack/releases/tag/v0.6.0).

-**IMPORTANT**, despite the below instructions reference `kubectl-gs` for templating configuration, `kubectl-gs` generates configuration for the most recent schema only.
+**IMPORTANT**, despite the below instructions referencing `kubectl-gs` for templating configuration, `kubectl-gs` generates configuration for the most recent schema only.
 If you configure a base for older versions of cluster app, it is advised to check what is generated against the version-specific `values.yaml`.

-1. Export CAPX' name, provider' name and cluster App' version you are about to create, for example `capo` and `v0.8.0`:
+1. Export CAPx name, provider name and cluster App version you are about to create, for example `capo`, `openstack` and `v0.8.0`:

     ```sh
     export CAPX=capo